romgrk/barbar.nvim/README.md

 let bufferline.icon_close_tab_modified = '●'
 let bufferline.icon_pinned = '車'

+" After this long with no activity, consider the user idle " (used for BufferOrderByTime) let bufferline.idle_timeout = 5

 " Sets the maximum padding width with which to surround each tab. let bufferline.maximum_padding = 4